dgunn001/CS165/TLSCache-master/README.md

 *Create Proxy file
 *Added read and write to client as well as read from server *Added two way interfacing.
 More sockets
+*Create struct for BloomFliter and its BitVector *added more hash functions for the bloom filter
+*add insert and query functions for the bloom
+*ignored cache and bloom memory management
 ```
 Server
 ```